Mrinal Wadhwa · February 8, 2026

 how do machines prove they can be trusted?

 Agents have raised the stakes: they take autonomous actions.
-Without cryptographic identity, we

-can’t authenticate requests, authorize actions, or attribute decisions.
+Without cryptographic identity, we can’t authenticate requests, authorize actions, or

 By the late 2000s, WebPKI and TLS were finally maturing, and communication on the Internet was